-- Amadeus, directed by Milos Forman, 158 minutes - The Insider, the true story of a tobacco company whistleblower, directed by Michael Mann, 157 minutes - Cinderella Man, about the boxer James Braddock, 144 minutes - A Beautiful Mind, about mathematician John Nash, 135 minutes - Ray, about singer Ray Charles, 152 minutes - Bird, about jazz saxophonist Charlie Parker, 161 minutes
+Amadeus, directed by Milos Forman, 158 minutes.
+The Insider, the true story of a tobacco company whistleblower, directed by Michael Mann, 157 minutes.

+Cinderella Man, about the boxer James Braddock, 144 minutes.
+A Beautiful Mind, about mathematician John Nash, 135 minutes.
+Ray, about singer Ray Charles, 152 minutes.
+Bird, about jazz saxophonist Charlie Parker, 161 minutes.

-- Catch Me If You Can, Spielberg's film about a con man, 141 minutes - The Aviator, Scorsese's film about Howard Hughes, 170 minutes - Henry and June, Philip Kaufman's film about Henry Miller, 136 minutes - Out of Africa, about author Isak Dinesen-who was not exactly a household name in the 1980s-150 minutes - The Last Emperor, directed by Bernardo Bertolucci, 160 minutes
+Catch Me If You Can, about a real-life con man, directed by Steven Spielberg, 141 minutes.
+The Aviator, Martin Scorsese's film about Howard Hughes, 170 minutes.
+Henry and June, Philip Kaufman's film about the writer Henry Miller, 136 minutes.

-The list goes on and on and on.
+Out of Africa, about author Isak Dinesen-who was not exactly a household name in the 1980s-150 minutes.
+The Last Emperor, directed by Bernardo Bertolucci, 160 minutes.
+The list goes on and on.

-So why not a two-and-half hour film about Wilhelm Reich?
-Which would mean a screenplay that is approximately 150 pages long, instead of 120.
+So why not a two-and-half hour film about Wilhelm Reich, which would mean a screenplay that was approximately 150 pages long, instead of 120.
+Writing a three-hour film was completely out of the question, since Hollywood seldom produces 3-hour films.
+Meaning a 3-hour screenplay from an unproduced writer would not go over very well.

-So having settled on the length-with the luxury now of 150 pages-I began to outline the film story, using the 3-Act paradigm as a general guideline.
+So, having settled on the length-with the luxury now of 150 pages-I began to outline the film story, using the 3-Act paradigm as a general guideline:

-(Two charts showing a detailed script breakdown were projected onscreen for the audience)
+(Two charts showing a detailed script breakdown were projected onto the screen as Mr. Hinchey discussed them.)